superluminar-io/workshop/content/02_installation/_index.md

 # superwerker setup

+## Prerequisites

+To install [superwerker], you need to fulfil the following two prerequisites:

+1. A dedicated AWS Account with administrative access ([sign up here](https://portal.aws.amazon.com/billing/signup))
+2. A domain and manageable DNS settings (You can register domains with [Amazon Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html))

+When you have these in place, you can begin with [installing superwerker].

 ## Installing superwerker

 Getting started with [superwerker] is simple: You only need to deploy a single AWS CloudFormation template into an existing AWS account.
 Head over to the [superwerker repository on GitHub], choose the [GitHub releases], and pick the most recent version to get started.